-There are a lot of women out there who probably never thought THEY had never really experienced it because they have become so numb to it.
+There are a lot of women out there who probably never thought THEY had ever really experienced it because they have become so numb to it.
 But I’m betting after reading this, it’s making you pretty aware of it and you may be recounting all the times that you’ve been subjected to unwanted sexual advances.

 It’s easy to look at all of these things independently and dismiss them as isolated incidents because many of them are so small by comparison to an actual rape.
 And when you do that, it becomes easy to tell yourself that this problem doesn’t really exist.
 But when you look at it in it’s full context, the frequency with which it happens, the various settings in which it takes place, and the fact that it’s coming from a wide range of people and demographics who all happen to be heterosexual men, you begin to see the pattern emerge (as an aside, I’ve never been sexually harassed or assaulted by a transexual woman, not once, so that whole bathroom argument kind of goes out the window).